aimms/documentation/webui/page-manager.rst

 Configuring dialog pages
 ++++++++++++++++++++++++

-The procedure `DialogPageOpen(pageId,title,actions,onDone) <library.html#dialogpageopen>`_ needs to be used to invoke dialog pages on the desired page.
+The procedure `OpenDialogPage(pageId,title,actions,onDone) <library.html#opendialogpage>`_ needs to be used to invoke dialog pages on the desired page.

 An example of the procedure with declarations would result in: